ARTFL-Project/text-pair/README.md

 ## Configuring the alignment

 When running an alignment, you need to provide a configuration file to the `textpair` command.
 You can find a generic copy of the file in `/var/lib/text-pair/config/config.ini`.
 You should copy this file to the directory from which you are starting the alignment.
 Then you can start editing this file.
 Note that all parameters have comments explaining their role.

+While most values are reasonable defaults and don't require any edits, here are the most important settings you will want to checkout:

+### In the TEI Parsing section

+-   `parse_source_files`, and `parse_target_files`: both of these setting determine whether you want textPAIR to parse your TEI files or not.
+    Set to `yes` by default.
+If you are relying on parsed output from PhiloLogic, you will want to set this to `no` or `false`.
+-   `source_words_to_keep` and `target_words_to_keep`: defines files containing lists of words (separated by a newline) which the parser should keep.
+    Other words are discarded.

+### In the Preprocessing section

+-   `source_text_object_level` and `target_text_object_level`: Define the individual text object from which to compare other texts with.
+    Possible values are `doc`, `div1`, `div2`, `div3`, `para`, `sent`.
+This is only used when relying on a PhiloLogic database.
+-   `ngram`: Size of your ngram.
+The default is 3, which seems to work well in most cases.
+A lower number tends to produce more uninteresting short matches.
+-   `language`: This determines the language used by the Porter Stemmer as well as by Spacy (if using more advanced POS filtering features and lemmatization).
+    Note that you should use language codes from the <a href="https://spacy.io/models/">Spacy documentation</a>.

+### In the Matching section

+-   `source_batch` and `target_batch`: You can batch your alignments if your system is limited in RAM or if you are dealing with a very large corpus.
+-   `minimum_matching_ngrams`: this setting determines how many matching ngrams are needed for TextPAIR to consider the target passage a match.
+Lower the number if you are looking for short matches (at the risk of finding more uninteresting matches) or increase the number to only find longer matches.

+### In the Web Application section

-While most values are reasonable defaults and don't require any edits, you do have to provide a value for `table_name` in the Web Application section at the bottom of the file.
+-   `table_name`: **Make sure you provide a value** or the alignment will not run in the Web Application section at the bottom of the file.
+-   `source_philo_db_link` and `target_philo_db_link`: Provide a URL for the source and target PhiloLogic databases if you want to link back to the original PhiloLogic instance to contextualize your results.

 ## Alignments using PhiloLogic databases

-This currently uses the dev version of PhiloLogic5 to read PhiloLogic4 databases.
-So you'll need a version of PhiloLogic5 installed.
-A future version will have that functionnality baked in.

-To leverage a PhiloLogic database, use the `--is_philo_db` flag, and point to the `data/words_and_philo_ids` directory of the PhiloLogic DB used.
+To leverage a PhiloLogic database to extract text and relevant metadata, use the `--is_philo_db` flag, and point to the `data/words_and_philo_ids` directory of the PhiloLogic DB used.
-For instance, if the source DB is in `/var/www/html/philologic/source_db` and the target DB is in `/var/www/html/philologic/target_db`, run the following:
+For instance, if the source DB is in `/var/www/html/philologic/source_db` and the target DB is in `/var/www/html/philologic/target_db`, make sure you actually point to the `data/words_and_philo_ids` folder inside these databases, such as:

 ```console
 textpair --is_philo_db --source_files=/var/www/html/philologic/source_db/data/words_and_philo_ids/ --target_files=/var/www/html/philologic/target_db/data/words_and_philo_ids/ --workers=8 --config=config.ini